Consultant or commercial build partner?

 Use this when the team has facts or contacts but the buyer-facing path still does not sell.

-Read the comparison →A decision map for teams choosing between official resources, chambers, EOR, entity/admin providers, local business development, market-entry advice, and GMA.
+A decision map for teams choosing between official resources, chambers, EOR, entity/admin providers, local business development, market-entry planning, and GMA.

 Official resources, chambers, EOR, entity providers, local BD, advice, and GMA all solve different problems.
 The page keeps the choice practical.